 - the ways in which visual communicators author such content

-- the role an author has in reading it.
+- the role an audience has in reading it.

-- When place? places change over time – even over a few seconds short term, long term, historical perspective and layers – St Ives has a long and often turbulent history connected to fishing, mining and smuggling
+- When place? places change over time – even over a few seconds short term, long term, historical perspective and layers – Aldeburgh has a long and colourful history going back to Roman times

-- Subjective perspectives: exploration and deepening understanding over time and ways in which other people have translated what they see into images, including St Ives artists
+- Subjective perspectives: exploration and deepening understanding over time and ways in which other people have translated what they see into images, including East Anglian artists

 - Imagination: how I want things to be and why.
 Selective erasure (eg cars and rubbish bins).
 Simplification and expressive representation.

-A reworking of selected images and my own text as a humorous/semi-serious look at life and tourism in St Ives and the idea of ‘Englishness’ – particularly in the context of Brexit.
+A bringing together of the above together with new images and my own diary text as a humorous/semi-serious look at life, art and tourism in Aldeburgh.
+Looking particularly at ideas of ‘Englishness’ – particularly in the context of Brexit.

 It is envisaged that these materials will be further developed in Assignment 5 as: